 Conversely, values of the variables are stored on the 'heap' which is dynamic memory managed by the PVM or JIT compiler depending on whether CPython or PyPy is the implementation.
 The heap is also known as 'free storage'.
 More on this below.

 All variables in Python reference objects.
 Each variable is an address location on the stack and it holds a reference (address) to the actual storage location in memory where the value is stored.
 This method of variable storage is different than that employed in some other languages.
-For instance, in C++, the variable location actually stores the value and not a reference to the value.
+For instance in C++, for primitive variables like integers and floats, the variable location actually stores the value and not a reference to the value.

 These are some relevant points about variables in Python: